-Her art is most often inspired by nature and her original nature photography and expressed primarily through textile, thread and other fibers but it also incorporates rogue media for example, Tyvek, wire, metals and various found objects.
-Most often, she creates her own fabric using these non-traditional methods and materials such as commercial or plant based dyes, paints, oil sticks, soy wax, printing and rusting.
-The quality and nature of color and these processes on textile can be quite different from these media applied to canvas.
-Once the fabric and composition is created, she enhances it with machine stitch or other embellishment to create texture and dimension.
-All of her work is made to be displayed as wall art.
-Joan often frames her smaller pieces for sale.
-Occasionally her works are stretched over prepared canvas for hanging, but generally, they are hung tapestry like on walls, allowing viewers to closely examine and appreciate the textural nature of the work.
+The surface design materials that I regularly work with on fabric include: paint, foraged natural plant dye, rust, and photos transferred to fabric.
+The quality and nature of color, and these processes on textiles can be quite different from these media applied to a prepared canvas.
+Once the fabric and composition is created, I enhance it with machine stitch and threads to create more texture and dimension.
+All of my fiber art pieces are to be displayed as wall art.
+Smaller pieces are usually framed.
+Sometimes my larger works are stretched over prepared canvas for hanging, but generally they are hung tapestry-like on walls, allowing viewers to closely examine and appreciate the textural nature of the work.

 These days, a chunk of my creative time is obsessively (you read that right) dedicated to eco printing botanical images onto natural fabrics like silk, cotton, and linen for scarves and wall art.
 When our unpredictable New England weather cooperates, and the trees are full of leaves, you'll find me in my outdoor studio happily eco printing.
 Eco printing combines the historical methods used in natural dyeing with contact print techniques.
 The colors and prints in my eco printed scarves and eco printed wall hangings come from natural dyes found in local plants…most of the leaves are from my own yard here in Connecticut.